nbattel/AndoidDeveloperApplications/README.md

 # AndoidDeveloperApplications
-Apps built from my Udemy course, The Complete Android Oreo Developer Course - Build 23 Apps, By Rob Percival and Nick Walter
+Apps built from my Udemy course, The Complete Android Oreo Developer Course - By Rob Percival and Nick Walter

 # Completed